Picture your ideal kitchen. No, not as it is now, but how it could be!

 Start with the easy stuff here.
 Again, throw out expired food.

 Use a sharpie marker to add the date you opened the jar to the lids and to leftovers moving forward.
 Even if it’s not expired, it may be pretty old.
-Consider replacing condiments at the first of every year.
+Consider replacing condiments on the first of every year.

 Wipe out all compartments and shelves before replacing items.
 Change the height of shelves and placement of compartments if needed.
 Add a lazy susan and clear containers for more organization.